-- 2.38 The cluster of high technology companies in and around Cambridge has driven the success of the local economy for the last 50 years.
-Over that time the Cambridge Cluster has emerged as a strong, dynamic local economy and a world leader in education and research.
-This economic growth has been predicated on the close links that have built up between businesses locating near similar businesses and close to the University of Cambridge.
-The sharing of ideas, staff, equipment and data, and the collaborative working that has taken place have contributed to the dynamism, prosperity and further expansion of the local economy. - 2.39 The local plan will support the continued growth of the nationally significant Cambridge Cluster.
+- 2.41 The local plan will support the continued growth of the nationally significant Cambridge Cluster.
 The plan seeks to deliver new employment land at six key locations in Cambridge.
 These are: the area around Cambridge Station, West Cambridge, Cambridge Biomedical Campus (including Addenbrooke's), North West Cambridge (covered by the North West Cambridge Area Action Plan), Fulbourn Road and Cambridge Northern Fringe East.
-There are also likely to be a number of opportunities to redevelop and improve offices throughout Cambridge over the lifetime of the plan. - 2.40 Further detail on the supply of employment land can be found in Section Five.
+There are also likely to be a number of opportunities to redevelop and improve offices throughout Cambridge over the lifetime of the plan. - 2.42 Further detail on the supply of employment land can be found in Section Five.